rauschma/server-side-rendered-css/README.md

 * Node.js is fine with the JSON imports – in contrast to importing CSS, which doesn’t work for this use case.
 * TypeScript warns us during editing if we get CSS names wrong.

-## Bundlers that may be able to support CSS+JSON – with the right plugin
+## Bundlers that may be able to support CSS+JSON – with the right plugins

 ### esbuild